 Cariblue: Very nice, relaxing resort

-Then on day 3, you can visit Cahuita National Park for hiking and snorkeling or see cute animals at Jaguar Rescue Center on a guided tour.
+Then on days 3, 4 and 5, you can split your time renting bikes and riding around to the different beaches like Playa Cocles and Playa Chiquita, visiting Cahuita National Park for hiking and snorkeling or seeing cute animals at Jaguar Rescue Center on a guided tour.

 You can read about other things to do in Puerto Viejo here.